 Note how the final e makes the preceding vowel 'say its name'.
 The short vowel sound in 'pip' becomes longer in 'pipe'.
 Get the pupils to try and think of other examples.
 They can give nonsensical examples if necessary (e.g.: nit/nite, lit/lite).
 Remember this is for phonic practice and will help with reading longer words.

-E.g.: lat: latitude, Latin, lattice, latch late: lateness, belated, related, inflate
+E.g.: lat: latitude, Latin, lattice, latch late: lateness, belated, related, inflate ring sock

 2. Say this rhyme quickly.
+Your teacher will explain the syllables present in the words.